Anton495/graph-isomorphism/README.md

 Symmetry in graphs can be divided into three types:
 1. Simple symmetry.
 The graph has one axes of symmetry.
 The order of the automorphism group is $\ge2$.
 2. k-fold symmetry.
 The graph has k axes of symmetry.
-The order of the automorphism group is $\ge2\cdotk$.
+The order of the automorphism group is $\ge2\cdot k$.
 3. Multiple symmetry.
 All vertices of the graph lie on the axes of symmetry.
 The order of the automorphism group is $\ge2\cdot|V|$, where $|V|$ is the number of vertices of the graph.

 ![Symmetry types](./figure/Symmetry_types.png)